-Below are results for CDS Validation for 2022.
-Unless an IIS declares otherwise, the functionality tested in pre-production is presumed to be available to end users in production.
+Below are results for CDS Validation for 2023.
+Unless an IIS declares otherwise, the functionality tested in preproduction is presumed to be available to end users in production.

-Map: Clinical Decision Support Validation, Basic Level 2022
+Map: Clinical Decision Support Validation, basic level 2023

 The 613 IIS participating4 in AIRA's M&I Initiative were encouraged to be formally measured in CDS Validation.
 Of the 61 IIS, 49 (80%) were connected to the testing process and measured.
-Of those measured, 25 (51%) were Validated at the basic level for CDS.
-Another 24 IIS were measured but displayed Major Differences.
+Of those measured, 19 (39%) were Validated at the basic level for CDS.
+Another 30 IIS were measured but displayed major differences.
 Seven IIS were not able to be measured at this time, while five opted not to be measured in CDS Validation.